 This course provides students with a history of the legal and procedural aspects of correctional law.
 Topics include the evolution of the prisoner's rights and the topical issues related to the liability of personnel working in the correctional system.
-Three lecture hours per week.
+Hours: 39 lecture.
 Usually offered in the fall.